 How do I prevent dry socket after tooth extraction?

 When you have a tooth extracted, a blood clot develops shortly after the surgery, which is your body beginning the healing process.
-If this blood clot becomes dislodged before your mouth has fully healed it can cause pain, this is called dry socket.
+If this blood clot becomes dislodged before your mouth has fully healed it can cause pain, this is called a dry socket.

 Six tips for avoiding dry socket are:

 - Avoid straws or anything that creates a suction or large movement of air.

 - Avoid smoking tobacco as the fast inhalation can dislodge your blood clot and the chemicals may prevent healing or cause an infection.

 - Eat soft foods only like applesauce, yogurt, and mashed potatoes for the first one or two days.